 Additional Dog Bike Trailer Safety Features

 Dog bike trailers need a few extra safety features.
 Your chosen trailer may not come with these details.
 It’s okay – you CAN purchase them separately.
-You want to have them on-hand.
-Again, keep your dog and yourself as safe as possible.
+However, you want to have them on hand.
+So again, keep your dog and yourself as safe as possible.